High Court of Zambia - 2011

 26 September 2011

-The respondent unlawfully discriminated against persons with disabilities by failing to ensure accessible polling and secret voting.
+The respondent unlawfully discriminated by failing to provide accessible polling and secret-ballot facilities for persons with disabilities.

 18 September 2011